 Posology

-The cutaneous patch should be applied to the most painful skin areas (using up to a maximum of 4 patches).
-The painful area should be determined by the physician or by a health care professional and marked on the skin.
+The cutaneous patch should be applied to the most affected skin areas (using up to a maximum of 4 patches).
+This area should be determined by the physician or by a health care professional and marked on the skin.
 Qutenza must be applied to intact, non-irritated, dry skin, and allowed to remain in place for 30 minutes for the feet (e.g. HIV-associated neuropathy, painful diabetic peripheral neuropathy) and 60 minutes for other locations (e.g. postherpetic neuralgia).

-Qutenza treatments may be repeated every 90 days, as warranted by the persistence or return of pain.
+Qutenza treatments may be repeated every 90 days, as warranted by the persistence or return of peripheral neuropathic pain.

 Re-treatment after less than 90 days can be considered for individual patients only after a careful assessment by the physician (see also section 5.1).
 A minimum interval of 60 days between treatments is to be observed.